zhaohanyun/Glister/README.md

    -  Finish writing backend API "postAlbum" and subfunctions "processVideo" and "processImages" for the feature of "Real-time recording", "Upload photos" and "Upload videos"
    -  Finish integrating the algorithm with subfunctions "processVideo" and "processImages"
    -  Finish setting up the database
+   -  Finish revising the “Extract Video” function to deal with both portrait and landscape photos or videos.
+   -  Finish adding “object focus” input for the backend API “postAlbum” so that users are able to specify the object focus they want to capture.
 -  Zechen Huang huangzechen@sjtu.edu.cn
    - Deploy the backend frameworks and tools on the cloud server.
    - Configure the backend directory and write shell scripts to control the app.